-With mysterious origins, the Dalmatian is known as a status symbol in the Regency period.
+With mysterious origins, the Dalmatian is known as a status symbol in the Regency Period.
 It is highly prized because of its decorative spots.
-It was bred to work as coaching dogs, mostly seen beside horse-drawn carriages of nobles.
-Standing proud, it is 56 to 61 centimetres tall at the withers and weighs 48 to 55 pounds.
-Dalmatians are active breeds and highly intelligent.
+It was bred to work as a coaching dog, mostly seen beside horse-drawn carriages of nobles.
+Standing proud, it is 56–61 centimetres tall at the withers and weighs 48–55 pounds.
+Dalmatian is an active breed and highly intelligent.

 Is the Dalmatian one of your options?
-Here is a brief background of this confident dog with picturesque spots.
+Here is a brief background of this confident dog with attractive spots.

 The origin of the Dalmatian is a mystery.
 Its name is said to be derived from the now-extinct hound dog named Dama-chien.
-While other stories suggest that the name was obtained from a province on the eastern shore of the Adriatic Sea called Dalmatia (now Croatia), presumably its place of origin.
-One thing is sure about Dalmatians is that they were bred to work.
-They were utilised as guard dogs, shepherds, retrievers, ratters, circus dogs, and coaching dogs.
+Whilst other stories suggest that the name was obtained from a province on the eastern shore of the Adriatic Sea called Dalmatia (now Croatia), presumably its place of origin.
+One thing that is sure about Dalmatian is that it was bred to work.
+It was utilised as a guard dog, shepherd, retriever, ratter, circus dog, and coaching dog.

-In the 19th century, Dalmatians were widely known as "the Spotted Dog Coach" as they are seen to run alongside horse-drawn carriages of the English nobility thanks to their excellent stamina.
-They also guarded the horses and the coach when they were at rest.
+In the nineteenth century, Dalmatian was widely known as ‘the spotted dog coach’ as it was seen to run alongside horse-drawn carriages of the English nobility thanks to its excellent stamina.
+It also guarded the horses and the coach when they were at rest.

-The Dalmatian is a fine-looking, muscular and medium-sized dog.
+The Dalmatian is a fine-looking, muscular, and medium-size dog.
 It has incredible endurance and stamina.
-It weighs 48 to 55 pounds and stands 56 to 61 centimetres at the withers.
+It weighs 48–55 pounds and stands 56–61 centimetres at the withers.
 This active and robust dog has a relatively long and flat head that is well-defined with a moderate stop and no loose skin.
-Dalmatians’ eyes are medium-sized that are either dark in black spotted dogs or amber in liver spotted dogs.
+Dalmatian’s eyes are medium-sized that are either dark in black-spotted dogs or amber in liver-spotted dogs.
 Ears are also modest in size and set high with broken markings or preferably spotted.
-Their jaws are strong, necks fairly long, and backs level with well-defined withers and well-sprung ribs.
+Its jaws are strong, its neck is fairly long, and its back is levelled with well-defined withers and well-sprung ribs.

-The highly-prized Dalmatian coat is smooth to touch with a texture of fine satin.
+The highly prized Dalmatian coat is smooth to touch with a texture of fine satin.
 The base colours should be white with either black- or liver-coloured round spots.
-The spots being its distinct feature should be well distributed as much as possible.
+The spots, being its distinct feature, should be well distributed as much as possible.
 It sheds considerably year-round, so weekly grooming is recommended.
-The Dalmatian produces a minimal amount of oil in their coats and lacks the "doggie smell" so it stays clean compared to other dog breeds.
+The Dalmatian produces a minimal amount of oil in its coat and lacks the ‘doggie smell,’ so it stays clean compared to other dog breeds.

-In spite of being a hyperactive dog, Dals are ideal for first-time owners provided that they are given the right amount of mental stimulation and physical exercise.
-Dalmatians are excellent watchdogs as they are naturally alert, curious and interested in everything that goes around them.
-They are generally good around children since they are gentle dogs by nature.
-Being energetic dogs, interaction or play may become a bit rough, so supervision is a must.
+In spite of being a hyperactive dog, the Dal is ideal for first-time owners, provided that it is given the right amount of mental stimulation and physical exercise.
+The Dalmatian is an excellent watchdog as it is naturally alert, curious, and interested in everything that goes around it.
+It is generally good around children since it is a gentle dog by nature.
+Being an energetic dog, interaction or play may become a bit rough, so supervision is a must.

-As for other pets, Dals rarely show dominance and aggression toward other dogs if they have been well socialised at a young age.
+As for other pets, the Dal rarely shows dominance and aggression toward other dogs if it has been well socialised at a young age.
 Care must be taken especially for small unknown pets.
-Dalmatians are bred to be hunters so they will want to chase the neighbours' cats and other small furry pets if given a chance.
+The Dalmatian is bred to be a hunter, so it will want to chase the neighbours' cats and other small furry pets if given a chance.

-A typical food serving for an adult Dalmatian is 1.5 to 2 cups of quality dry dog food per day, which must be divided into two meals.
-Like other dogs, Dals have a tendency to bloat, make sure to measure its food and avoid free-feeding.
-When you're not sure, don't hesitate to ask for advice from your trusted veterinarian.
+A typical food serving for an adult Dalmatian is 1.5–2 cups of quality dry dog food per day, which must be divided into two meals.
+Like other dogs, the Dal has a tendency to bloat, so make sure to measure its food and avoid free-feeding.
+When you're not sure, don't hesitate to ask for advice from a trusted veterinarian.

 Typical calorie needs of an adult Dalmatian, weighing 50 pounds, per day:

-It is important to note that Dals have sensitive stomachs, so it is best to prepare home-cooked food for you to know know exactly what your dog is eating.
-However, if for some instance this is not possible just pay close attention to dog food labels on store brands.
+It is important to note that the Dal has a sensitive stomach, so it is best to prepare home-cooked food for you to know exactly what your dog is eating.
+However, if for some instance this is not possible, just pay close attention to dog food labels on store brands.
 Find quality food with the right nutrition.
-Also, since Dalmatians lack a specific enzyme used to digest proteins, they are unable to digest heavy proteins.
-Undigested proteins can lead to formation of kidney stones so make sure to limit their intake of organ meat and water to drink should never be a shortage.
+Also, since Dalmatian lacks a specific enzyme used to digest proteins, it is unable to digest heavy proteins.
+Undigested proteins can lead to formation of kidney stones, so make sure to limit its intake of organ meat, and drinking water should never be a shortage.

-The Dalmatian is a generally healthy dog but may develop conditions that are inherent to its breed.
-It can suffer from bloat, hereditary deafness, Urolithiasis, Hip Dysplasia, Iris Sphincter Dysplasia and food-based skin allergies and contact allergies.
-If you notice any abnormalities, especially signs of allergies and infection, contact your veterinarian immediately.
+The Dalmatian is a generally healthy dog, but it may develop conditions that are inherent to its breed.
+It can suffer from bloat, hereditary deafness, urolithiasis, hip dysplasia, iris sphincter dysplasia, and food-based skin allergies and contact allergies.
+If you notice any abnormalities, especially signs of allergies and infection, contact a veterinarian immediately.

 Are you sure the Dalmatian is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Is a Dalmatian for you to care for and raise properly?
+Is the Dalmatian ideal for you to care for and raise properly?
 If you don't have a definite answer, we can help you find out if there are other breeds suitable for you through our Pet Finder.